LSUDOKO/GlassPay/README.md

 [![Base Mainnet](https://img.shields.io/badge/Base-Mainnet-0052FF)](https://base.org)
 [![ERC-7710](https://img.shields.io/badge/ERC-7710-blue)](https://eips.ethereum.org/EIPS/eip-7710)

 Issue scoped, revocable spending cards from your wallet.
 Any agent plugs one in and pays within your limits: no keys, no gas, dead the moment you revoke.
-Built on MetaMask Smart Accounts (ERC-7710), settled gaslessly by 1Shot, pays the open web with x402, and plugs into any agent over MCP.
+Built on Smart Accounts (ERC-7710), settled gaslessly by 1Shot, pays the open web with x402, and plugs into any agent over MCP.

 ---